Echological/DiscordRegister/README.md

   var m = f.map(f => path.join(__dirname,"commands",f))
   // get the directory to the files

-  Commands.register(m) // register the commands
+  Commands.register(...m) // register the commands
     .then(console.log) // returns the commands
     .catch(console.log) // check for errors